jimwheaton/statapi/README.md

 * Data - data layer.
 Abstracts database.
 Uses EF Core to generate DB schema and handle any updates to schema.
 StatContext is used to interact with the DB using model objects.

 ### DB Schema
-I elected to go with a star schema approach since the dimension tables can drive the UI.
-Imported data from the .csv file is dumped to the staging table.
-From there, stored procedures populate the dimension tables and fact table.
+Since this is a "reporting" app, I elected to go with a star schema.
+The dimension tables can be used to drive the UI.
+For performance reasons, imported data from the .csv file is first dumped to the staging table.
+From there, stored procedures populate the dimension tables and fact table (KeywordRanks).

 ![STAT DB Schema](/statmodel.png?raw=true "STAT DB Schema")